Date and time representation by country: Time

-In Czech quarters and halves always refer to the following hour, e.g. čtvrt na osm (quarter on eight) meaning 7:15, půl osmé (half of eight) meaning 7:30 and tři čtvrtě na osm (three-quarters on eight) meaning 7:45.
+In Czech quarters and halves always refer to the following hour, e.g. čtvrt na osm (literally "quarter on eight") meaning 7:15, půl osmé ("half of eight") meaning 7:30 and tři čtvrtě na osm ("three-quarters on eight") meaning 7:45.
 This corresponds to the time between 7:00 and 8:00 being the eighth hour of the day (the first hour starting at midnight).
-Russian uses the same convention: четверть восьмого (quarter of the eighth hour), полвосьмого (half of eight), без четверти восемь (eight without a quarter) meaning 7:15, 7:30, 7:45 respectively.
+Russian uses the same convention: четверть восьмого ("quarter of the eighth hour"), полвосьмого ("half of eight"), без четверти восемь ("eight without a quarter") meaning 7:15, 7:30, 7:45 respectively; as does Hungarian: negyed nyolc ("quarter eight"), fél nyolc ("half eight"), háromnegyed nyolc ("three-quarters eight").

-In many Germanic languages, with the exception of English, the half-hour refers to the next hour (half to nine rather than half past eight).
+In many Germanic languages, with the exception of English, the half-hour refers to the next hour (literally "half to nine" rather than "half past eight").
 In colloquial language, this can cause confusion between English and German (and other Germanic languages).
 In conversational English as spoken in the UK, half past eight (for 8:30) is often reduced to half eight (whereas in the United States half past eight would always be used).
 But in German halb acht, Dutch half acht, and Swedish halv åtta, all invariably mean 7:30.
-For the quarters, e.g. 7:15 and 7:45, in German different dialects use Viertel nach sieben or viertel acht (literally "quarter past seven" or "quarter eight"), and Viertel vor acht or dreiviertel acht (literally "quarter to eight" or "three-quarters eight").
+For the quarters, e.g. 7:15 and 7:45, Standard German uses the same system as other Germanic languages: Viertel nach sieben ("quarter past seven") and Viertel vor acht ("quarter before eight") respectively.
+In certain Eastern German and Eastern Austrian dialects however, the same system as in Czech, Russian, and Hungarian is used: viertel acht ("quarter eight") and dreiviertel acht ("three-quarters eight").

 In many countries it is common in spoken language to refer to times in minutes or fractions of an hour relative to the following hour rather than the previous one for times after the 30 minute mark – eg 8:55 would be said as "five to nine", and 6:45 would be "quarter to seven".

 In French and Italian, the quarters are expressed as additions or subtractions of the full hour: sept heures et quart (literally "seven hours and quarter"), sept heures et demie ("seven hours and half"), huit heures moins le quart ("eight hours less the quarter").
 It is also common to use this format in Portuguese, specifically in the northern part of Portugal.

 In France and Vietnam, the common separator between hours and minutes is the letter "h" (18h45, for example).

 In Finland and Indonesia, the common separator between hours and minutes is a dot (18.45, for example).